DanialArab/Fine-tuning-LLMs/README.md

 <a name="1"></a>
 ### Balancing the classes

 Here, I will work with **<a href="https://archive.ics.uci.edu/static/public/228/sms+spam+collection.zip">Spam/Ham email dataset</a>**.
-This data is inbalanced:
+This data is imbalanced:

     Label
     ham     4825
     spam     747
     Name: count, dtype: int64

-This step is a requirement whenever we are dealing with a classification task, there are a lot of different ways of doing this, but here I will go ahead with the undersampling approach.
+Balancing a dataset is a requirement whenever we are dealing with a classification task, there are a lot of different ways of doing this, but here I will go ahead with the undersampling approach.